 Gastric sleeve surgery, also known as Gastric Sleeve Resection or Sleeve Gastrectomy, is one of the restrictive procedures our North Texas team provides.
 The procedure uses stomach stapling to create a gastric “sleeve.”
 The stomach is stapled vertically into two sections: one section on the left (the “sleeve”) and another on the right.
 The stomach’s natural connection to the small intestine is at the bottom of the sleeve; in gastric sleeve surgery, this connection is left intact.
-Meanwhile, the right-hand portion of the stomach is removed.
+Meanwhile, the left-hand portion of the stomach is removed.
 The procedure therefore reduces the stomach’s capacity while leaving the intestines intact.

 Gastric sleeve surgery does not bypass any part of the stomach or small intestine, and the digestive system is allowed to function normally.
 Therefore, patients tend to experience fewer nutritional deficiencies and can eat a wider variety of food than with Roux-en-Y gastric bypass surgery.
 The opening connection between the stomach and small intestine remains intact, which reduces symptoms of “dumping syndrome.”
 Sleeve gastrectomy can be used to lower a high-BMI patient’s weight in preparation for gastric bypass or LAP-BAND® System surgery.
 For low-BMI patients, sleeve gastrectomy can facilitate greater weight loss than LAP-BAND® System surgery, and it does not require adjustments of a gastric band.